internetguru/flow/README.md

 # OPTIONS

 -c, --conform
-: Repair (initialize) project to be conform with **omgf**.
+: Repair (initialize) project to be conform with **omgf** and proceed.

 -i, --init
-: Same as conform, additionally exit after initialize.
+: Same as conform, but do not proceed.

 -f, --force
 : Move (stash and pop) uncommitted changes.